railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Dashboards
 -----------

 Dashboards give you an overview of all the information that's important to you on a single page.
-The  *Dashboards*  menu gives you access to predefined boards for  *Accounting* ,  *Production*  and  *Project Management* .
+The :menuselection:`Dashboards` menu gives you access to predefined boards for :menuselection:`Accounting`, :menuselection:`Production` and :menuselection:`Project Management`.

 .. note:: Dashboards